patlegris/Starter-Materialize-Sass-Pug/README.md

 The layouts of your components is in... layout

 ## Start
+FIRST open a cli in the root and dont forget :
+> npm install

-To start gulp open a cli in the root and try "gulp start", maybe...
+To start gulp try "gulp start", maybe...
+> gulp start

 ### Enjoy!